weaveworks/weave-gitops-private/docs/adrs/0013-pipelines-promotions.md

 Accepted

+This ADR is in part superseded by [ADR 17](00017-pipeline-security.md).

 ## Context
 As part of Weave GitOps Enterprise, Sunglow is working on delivering [Continuous Delivery Pipelines](https://www.notion.so/weaveworks/CD-Pipeline-39a6df44798c4b9fbd140f9d0df1212a) where
 [first iteration has been delivered](https://docs.gitops.weave.works/docs/next/enterprise/pipelines/intro/index.html)